What questions do you ask prospective clients?

 Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 In 2016 I worked on a record as a recording engineer, mixer and mastering engineer.
 So I was really involved all the time.
 The singer of the band produced it very creatively and made me rethink a lot of things.
 I got a whole new perspective on the recording and mixing process.
-We made decision I would never have made alone, we tried out really unconventional techniques and some strange makeshift instruments.
-And we didn't use reference tracks at all, nor did we even care about what labels or the bands audience will think of the results.
+We made decisions I would never have made alone, we tried out really unconventional techniques and some strange makeshift instruments.
+And we didn't use reference tracks at all, nor did we even care about what labels or the band's audience will think of the results.

 Analog or digital and why?

 Both.
 Depending on the desired workflow and results you have to decide what is best for you.
 After all, it's just tools.

 I promise that I will always do the best I can to satisfy my clients and to help them reach their goals with their music.
 And I will always respect their art, be aware of what their music means to them and therefore try to serve their songs.

 What do you like most about your job?

 I make records and work with amazing artists full-time.
 What's not to like about that?

 Which artist would you like to work with and why?